tailcallhq/tailcallhq.github.io/docs/directives/js.md

 ## Combining Directives

-The `@js` directive can be added multiple times to the same field and can also be combined with other resolvable directives on the same field.
-Results from all directives will be deeply merged, with later results potentially overriding data from previous ones.
+The `@js` directive can be used in combination with other [resolvable directives](../directives.md#resolvable-directives), with results merged deeply.
+This allows for powerful and flexible resolver configurations.

-For more details see [directives documentation](../directives.md).
+For more details, see [Directives Documentation](../directives.md).